 - Inslee talked about the budget as focused on “relief, recovery, and resilience” during an unprecedented virtual legislative session.
 Despite forecasts of a "steep decline" in state revenue, he said the “most recent forecast was back to pre-pandemic levels.”
 The governor said SB 5092 “funds most of the relief, recovery, and resilience priorities I put forward in December” while also having “corresponding money for these topics in the capital budget” (audio - 8m, video).

 - Inslee reviewed several issues the budget provided money for, including ensuring “that our public health systems are better prepared to address future health care crises.”
 He deemed 2021 “a historic session for equity and the climate,” pointing to funding for environmental legislation in addition to “digital equity” through a “statewide broadband effort.”
-Inslee declared Washington state on “the right path to becoming more equitable,” as the budget would fund the Washington State Office of Equity---for which Inslee appointed the first director on February 18th---and “establishes June 19th as a state holiday to recognize the country’s brutal history of slavery and honor the resiliency of Black Americans.”
+Inslee declared Washington state on “the right path to becoming more equitable,” as the budget would fund the Washington State Office of Equity (WA Equity)---for which Inslee appointed the first director on February 18th---and “establishes June 19th as a state holiday to recognize the country’s brutal history of slavery and honor the resiliency of Black Americans.”

 - Learn more from the Office of Equity Task Force.